getodk/docs/src/form-question-types.rst

   opt_abcd,c,C
   opt_abcd,d,D

-.. selects-from-external-dataset:
+.. _select-from-external-dataset:

 Select from external dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Files can be attached to form definitions.
 These :doc:`external datasets <form-datasets>` can be used as data sources for selects.
-The question type for single selection is :tc:`select_one_from_file` and for multiple selection, it is `select_multiple_from_file`.
+The question type for single selection is :tc:`select_one_from_file` and for multiple selection, it is :tc:`select_multiple_from_file`.
 The full filename of the dataset including the extension goes after the type.

 type
   :tc:`select_one_from_file {file.extension}`